NomadCode33/GIS-Data-Science-Portfolio/ESRI-MOOC-GIS-for-Climate-Action/Coral-Reef-Dashboard/README.md

 **Tech used:** ArcGIS Online, ArcGIS Dashboards

-Accessing ArcGIS Online, I began my project by searching for NOAA Coral Reef Watch data.
-Opening it in Map Viewer, I prepared the web map for the dashboard, meticulously examining all layers and features.
-The attribute table displayed critical information, such as Degree Heating Weeks and Alert Level, which would be central to my dashboard.
-Choosing the Human Geography Dark Map from the Basemap options, I zoomed in to fill the map view.
-After saving the map and inputting the necessary information, I moved on to creating a new dashboard, selecting a dark theme, and updating the header with the dashboard's title.
+I began by diving into ArcGIS Online to search for the NOAA Coral Reef Watch data.
+Opening the data in Map Viewer, I carefully examined all the layers and features to prepare the web map for the dashboard.
+The attribute table revealed crucial information, such as Degree Heating Weeks and Alert Levels, which would be central to the dashboard's purpose.
+I selected the "Human Geography Dark Map" from the Basemap options and zoomed in to frame the coral monitoring areas perfectly.
+With the map view set, I saved the map and added all the necessary details before moving on to create a new dashboard.
+Choosing a dark theme to enhance visibility, I updated the header to display the dashboard's title.

-I then added list elements to display the monitoring status at each virtual station, sorting them by the highest accumulated heat stress.
-Clicking "Add Element" and selecting "List," I positioned it on the left side of the dashboard.
-Linking the layers from my Coral Reef Bleaching web map, I expanded the NOAA Coral Reef Watch (CRW) Virtual Stations layer.
-Sorting the Degree Heating Weeks in descending order, I updated the list text to dynamically display the monitoring status at each virtual station.
+Next, I wanted to show the monitoring status at each virtual station, so I added a list element that sorted them by the highest accumulated heat stress.
+Using the "Add Element" button, I selected "List" and positioned it on the left side of the dashboard.
+I linked the list to the layers from the Coral Reef Bleaching web map and expanded the NOAA Coral Reef Watch (CRW) Virtual Stations layer.
+Sorting by Degree Heating Weeks in descending order, I updated the list to dynamically display the monitoring status for each station, allowing viewers to see which reefs were experiencing the most stress.

-On the Actions tab, I enabled the "Show Pop-Up" option for the Coral Reef Bleaching feature to display pop-ups when a location was selected.
-I added a serial chart to show the number of virtual stations by alert level, ranging from 0 (no bleaching) to 4 (severe bleaching).
-Placing the chart on the left side of the dashboard, I sourced the layer from the Coral Reef Bleaching web map and expanded the NOAA Coral Reef Watch (CRW) Virtual Stations layer.
-In the Data Options pane, I selected "Alert Level" for the Category Field, adjusted the x-axis labels in the Category Axis tab, and changed the y-axis label to "Number of Coral Stations" in the Value Axis tab.
-In the Series tab, I chose "By Category" for the Bar Color option, assigning colors to represent coral bleaching severity: light blue for No Alert, light yellow for Watch, peach for Warning, light brown for Level 1, and dark brown for Level 2.
-To ensure the actions worked, the elements had to share a data source or be mapped to the data source.
-I filtered the Target Field to "Alert Level" in the Actions tab, so clicking on the bar graph for an alert level would show the corresponding points on the map.
+To make the data more interactive, I enabled the "Show Pop-Up" option in the Actions tab for the Coral Reef Bleaching feature, so that a pop-up would display details whenever a location was selected.
+Then, I added a serial chart to visualize the number of virtual stations by alert level, ranging from 0 (no bleaching) to 4 (severe bleaching).
+I placed this chart beside the list, sourcing the data from the Coral Reef Bleaching web map and focusing on the NOAA Coral Reef Watch (CRW) Virtual Stations layer.
+I chose "Alert Level" as the Category Field, customized the x-axis labels, and set the y-axis to display the "Number of Coral Stations."
+To represent the severity of coral bleaching visually, I assigned different colors to the alert levels: light blue for "No Alert," light yellow for "Watch," peach for "Warning," light brown for "Level 1," and dark brown for "Level 2."
+These colors helped users quickly grasp the status of each reef.

+To enhance the interactivity, I ensured that the elements shared a common data source.
+In the Actions tab, I set the Target Field to "Alert Level," so that clicking on a bar in the graph would highlight the corresponding locations on the map.

-Finally, I added an indicator element to the top left corner of the map to display dynamic summary statistics based on attribute fields in the dashboard data.
-This indicator reported the number of virtual stations at risk of bleaching.
-Selecting the Coral Reef Bleaching web map from the Virtual Stations layer of NOAA Coral Reef Watch (CRW), I built an expression filter stating _Alert Level Greater Than Or Equal 3_ to show the number of stations with a Level 1 or 2 alert.
-I included the total count of virtual stations for context, choosing "Statistic" for the Reference type.
-In the Indicator Options pane, I typed "Coral reefs at risk of bleaching" out of the total number of stations.
-Lastly, I configured the actions to ensure the different elements of the dashboard interacted seamlessly.
+For a final touch, I added an indicator element at the top left corner of the map to display dynamic summary statistics.
+This indicator showed the number of virtual stations where the coral reef was at risk of bleaching.
+I linked it to the Coral Reef Bleaching web map from the NOAA Coral Reef Watch (CRW) Virtual Stations layer.
+Using the Data Options pane, I built an expression filter stating "Alert Level Greater Than Or Equal to 3" to highlight stations with Level 1 or 2 alerts.
+To provide context, I included the total number of stations in the reference section and chose "Statistic" as the reference type.
+The indicator now read, "Coral reefs at risk of bleaching" alongside the total station count, offering a clear and immediate understanding of the situation.

+Lastly, I configured the actions to ensure that all the dashboard elements could interact seamlessly, creating a cohesive, engaging experience for viewers.
+With the dashboard complete, I had a powerful tool ready to monitor and raise awareness about the health of coral reefs worldwide.

 ## Lessons Learned: